ebosspc/Lilith-Windows-Tutorial/README.md

     How to Get Premium</summary>

   #### Obtaining a Premium License
   - If you would like to purcahse premium please DM an admin or developer.
-You can contact us via the [Lilith Discord Server][LilithDiscord] Licenses are $10 for lifetime access to all Lilith premium updates and features.
+You can contact us via the [Lilith Discord Server][LilithDiscord].
+Licenses are $10 for lifetime access to all Lilith premium updates and features.
 Server boosters will also receive 1 month of premium for each month they boost the server.

 </details>